wrist mechanics online course featured image

 Loss of Power and Proper Golf Ball Compression

-The amount of extension at the start is not as important as it is to maintain that throughout the swing.
+The amount of extension at the start is not as important as it is to maintain that throughout the backswing.
+The average amateur player adds unnecessary extension in the backswing.

 Inconsistent Impact Position

-The impact will change slightly depending on what club you have in your hand, but there are some basics that all professionals and amateurs need to have in place.
+The impact position will change slightly depending on what club you have in your hand, but there are some basics that all professionals and amateurs need to have in place to square the face at impact.

 Before the release of the HackMotion wrist sensor, measuring wrist movement was very difficult.

-What a wrist angle looks like and feels like can be different.
-That’s where HackMotion comes into play.
+What a wrist angle looks like and feels like can be different than what it actually measures.
+That’s where HackMotion comes in.

 With the HackMotion wrist sensor, you can hit golf balls as usual and have your wrist angles and positions measured throughout the swing.